 - (a) the Authority;

-- (b) the executive of the Authority:
+- (b) the executive of the Authority;

-- (c) any of the Authority's or its executive's committees, sub-committees, joint committees and/or joint sub-committees.
+- (c) any of the Authority's committees, sub-committees, joint committees and/or joint sub-committees.

-"Member" means a person who is a member of the Authority and includes a Coopted Member.
+"Member" means a person who is an elected Member of the Authority and includes a Co-opted Member.